ffuunnii/angular-googlesheets-ecommerce-ably-demo/README.md

 &nbsp;3.
 In the google sheet with your stock click File > Publish to the web
 &nbsp;4.
 Copy Google Sheet ID from URL of the sheet `https://docs.google.com/spreadsheets/d/**googleSheetID**`
 &nbsp;5.
 Paste the key into [environment.ts](/src/environments/environment.ts) file as `googleSheetID`
 &nbsp;6.
-At [ably.io](https://www.ably.io/) navigate to the Dashboard, choose the application you want to use, or create new
+At [ably.io](https://www.ably.io/) navigate to the Dashboard, choose the application you want to use, or create new (if you do not have any)
 &nbsp;7.
 Open your application and choose API Keys tab, copy API key
 &nbsp;8.
 Paste the key into [environment.ts](/src/environments/environment.ts) file as `ablyAPIkey`